What Is Garden In Simple Words?

 Consistent watering is essential to keep plants healthy and thriving.
 Regularly monitor soil moisture levels and adjust watering frequency and duration accordingly.
 Water in the morning or evening to reduce evaporation and ensure proper absorption by the plants’ roots.

-See also What Is A Garden Hoe Called?
+See also What Is The Difference Between A Dutch Hoe And A Hoe?

 Weeding and pest control